Installation manual Zivver OWA add-in

 specify header name opens.

-8. Enter zivver-action.
-Then, click Save.
+8. Enter zivver-action, then click Save.

 9. Click Enter words.